Planning, Development & Review (PDR)

 Success in the University means creating an environment where people can perform at their best to enable the school, branch and individual to achieve their objectives.

-The Vice Chancellor & President has made the PDR process a key focus for the University of Adelaide, and has set clear expectations around the importance and need for PDR conversations to take place for every staff member.
+The PDR process is a key focus for the University of Adelaide, and there are clear expectations around the importance and need for PDR conversations to take place for every staff member.

-- The PDR enables you and your supervisor to align individual short and longer-term work and development objectives with those of the University and your unit;
+- Enables you and your supervisor to align individual short and longer-term work and development objectives with those of the University and your unit;

 - Ensure role clarity and reach agreement on annual objectives of the position;

-- Provide feedback to you and your supervisor on a regular basis throughout the planning, development and review cycle; and
+- Provide an opportunity for two-way feedback between you and your supervisor on a regular basis; and

-- Determine appropriate training in relation to the position and for career development purposes.
+- Determine appropriate learning and development in relation to the position and for career development purposes.

 -